OntimizeWeb/docs/_docs/15-service.md

 ### Use your service in a specific component

-If you want to use your service in a specific component instead of using it in the whole application, you have to add your service as a provider in the module where you want to use it like in the example below.
+If you want to use your service in a specific component instead of using it in the whole application, you have to create a factory method that returns a new instance of your service and add a provider to your module indicating the factory method like in the example below.

 ```javascript
 import { StarsWarsService } from '../../shared/stars-wars.service';